-No person or property owner shall have or allow more than one unregistered motor vehicle, camper or trailer or parts thereof, ungaraged on any premises at any time unless so authorized in writing by the Board of Selectmen; and in no event shall any such vehicle, or parts thereof, be stored or located in the front yard of such premises.
+No person or property owner shall have or allow more than one unregistered vehicle, vessel, trailer, camper or parts thereof, ungaraged on any premises at any time unless so authorized in writing by the Board of Selectmen.
+In no event shall any such vehicle, vessel, trailer, camper or parts thereof be stored or located in the front yard of any premises within the town.
+A valid business certificate for sales of such equipment shall suffice as written permission from the Board of Selectmen.